unstoppabledomains/dot-crypto/BROWSER_RESOLUTION_HOWTO.md

 ## Records related to browser resolution

-All records related to browser resolution are stored within `browser.*` namespace which has two subnamespaces:
+All records related to browser resolution are stored within `browser.*` namespace which has two namespaces:

 * `browser.dns.*` - for traditional DNS records
 * `brwoser.dweb.*` - for distributed content records